White Tailed Sea Eagle Trips

 Itinerary

-leave Lochaline at 1400 from Lochaline Harbour pontoons – what3words: president.callers.skip
+leave Lochaline from Lochaline Ferry Terminal – what3words: ///obscuring.caves.neckline

-We then visit 3 White Tailed Eagle home ranges on the Sound of Mull before returning to Lochaline.
+We then visit several White Tailed Eagle home ranges on the Sound of Mull before returning to Lochaline.
 There is usually an opportunity to do a spot of fishing while we are out.

 The boat